 Children under the age of 14 will have a badge with the photo and name of their parent or supervising adult.
 Inpatients receive a medical ID bracelet from the medical team caring for them.

 Information and photographs obtained for and stored in the visitor ID badge system will be treated as confidential within the organization and will be shared externally as required by law.

 To maintain the healthiest environment possible and to avoid infection of patients, visitors may be screened for contagious diseases.
 Please do not bring any children who display signs of contagious diseases or who have been exposed to measles or chicken pox.

 Thank you for supporting our commitment to providing everyone at our hospital with the safest and most welcoming environment possible.
 If you would like to learn more about our visitor ID badge, please read our flyer and frequently asked questions (English / Español PDF).

-We continuously seek new ways to improve each family’s experience, and invite you to share your suggestions, questions and ideas with Patient Relations at (650) 498-HUGS (4847).
+We continuously seek new ways to improve each family’s experience, and invite you to share your suggestions, questions and ideas with the Office of Patient Experience at (650) 498-HUGS (4847).